-To program setpoints, besides the setpoint access jumper that must be installed on the rear terminals, a passcode must also be entered if the passcode security feature is enabled.
+To program setpoints, besides the setpoint access jumper that must be installed on the rear terminals, a pass-code must also be entered if the passcode security feature is enabled.
 When the relay is shipped from the factory the passcode is defaulted to '0'.
 When the passcode is '0', the passcode security feature is always disabled and only the setpoint access jumper is required for changing setpoints from the front panel.

-PASSCODE The PASSCODE setpoints path is: ■ [ENTER] for more \SETPOINTS \S1 RELAY SETUP \PASSCODE SETPOINT ACCESS: Range: Allowed, Restricted (Cannot Be Edited) Allowed This indicates whether passcode protection is currently enabled.
+PASSCODE The PASSCODE setpoints path is: ■ [ENTER] for more \ SETPOINTS \ S1 RELAY SETUP \ PASSCODE SETPOINT ACCESS: Range: Allowed, Restricted (Cannot Be Edited) Allowed This indicates whether passcode protection is currently enabled.
 RESTRICT ACCESS TO Range: Yes, No SETPOINTS?
-No This message is only displayed when setpoint access is allowed and the cur- rent passcode is not '0'.
+No This message is only displayed when setpoint access is allowed and the current passcode is not '0'.
 Select Yes and follow directions to restrict setpoint access.
 ALLOW ACCESS TO Range: Yes, No SETPOINTS?
-No This message is only displayed when setpoint access is restricted.
+NO This message is only displayed when setpoint access is restricted.
 In this state, new setpoints cannot be entered.
 In order to regain setpoint access, select Yes and follow directions to enter the passcode that was previously programmed.
 If the passcode is correctly entered, entering new setpoints will be allowed.
 If no keys are pressed for longer than 30 minutes, setpoint access will automatically become restricted.
 Removing the setpoint access jumper will immediately restrict setpoint access.
 If passcode protection is active but the passcode is not known, the factory should be contacted with the encrypted passcode value.
 CHANGE PASSCODE?
-Range: Yes, No NO To change the current passcode, select Yes and follow directions.
-Note that able the passcode security feature.
-ENCRYPTED PASSCODE: Range: (Cannot Be Edited) AIKFBAIK If the programmed passcode is not known, consult the factory service depart- ment with the 8 character word displayed.
+Range: Yes, No No To change the current passcode, select Yes and follow directions.
+Note that changing the passcode to '0', as it is when shipped from the factory, will disable the passcode security feature.
+ENCRYPTED PASSCODE: Range: (Cannot Be Edited) AIKFBAIK If the programmed passcode is not known, consult the factory service department with the 8 character word displayed.